caomenglong1/measurement-kit/include/measurement_kit/README.md

 }
 ```

-- `"result"`: emitted whenever the task generates a result (hence possibly
+- `"RESULT"`: emitted whenever the task generates a result (hence possibly
   emitted more than once for tasks that cycle over an input list).
 The
   corresponding JSON is the result JSON emitted by the task, according to
   the specification at github.com/TheTorProject/ooni-spec.
 Since the JSON